Eltrombopag (By mouth)

 - Missed dose: If you missed a dose of this medicine, skip the missed dose and go back to your regular dosing schedule.
 Do not take more than 1 dose in a day.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Throw away any unused oral liquid within 30 minutes of mixing it.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some foods and medicines can affect how eltrombopag works.
 Tell your doctor if you are using any of the following:

 - Bosentan, glyburide, imatinib, irinotecan, lapatinib, methotrexate, mitoxantrone, olmesartan, repaglinide, rifampin, sulfasalazine, topotecan, valsartan

 - Statin medicine to lower cholesterol (including atorvastatin, ezetimibe, fluvastatin, pitavastatin, pravastatin, rosuvastatin, simvastatin)

-- Antacids, multivitamins, or other products (including dairy products or juices) that contain aluminum, calcium, iron, magnesium, selenium, or zinc must be taken at least 4 hours before or 2 hours after you take eltrombopag.
+- Antacids, multivitamins that contain aluminum, calcium, iron, magnesium, selenium, or zinc, or other products high in calcium (including dairy products, juices, and certain fruits and vegetables) must be taken at least 4 hours before or 2 hours after you take eltrombopag.